PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

   sreport user topusage start=${start_date} end=now TopCount=100 accounts=${account} -t hourper --tres=cpu;
 }
 ```

+A small number of users have multiple Slurm accounts.
+Modifications to the above function may be needed for these users.

 ### Generate a report on your recent job history